 Yes.
 Every part of the Tribal Habits platform is distributed across multiple instances and availability zones within the Amazon Web Services (AWS) infrastructure.
 Databases, application servers, web servers, jobs servers, and load balancers as well as backend support services all have multiple failover instances to prevent outage from single points of failure.

 Can I use SSL (TLS) on my Tribal Habits portal?

 Yes.
-All communication to and from Tribal Habits servers use HTTPS to both encrypt all communications to maintain privacy and provide a guarantee of Tribal Habits server authenticity.
-The SSL certificate is a SHA2 certificate using a full 2048 bit key, and issued by DigiCert, a trusted certificate authority.
+All communication to and from Tribal Habits servers use HTTPS (TLS only – SSL is no longer supported) to both encrypt all communications to maintain privacy and provide a guarantee of Tribal Habits server authenticity.
+Our HTTPS certificate is a SHA2 certificate using a full 2048 bit key, and issued by AWS and renewed every 12 months.

 Is my Tribal Habits portal protected by a network firewall?